justinthelaw/arm-assembler/README.md

 ## Design

 - TypeScript was chosen as a way to practice using the syntax of the language for my own professional development, although I could have comfortably done this in Java or Kotlin
-- One class is generated and methods from the class are used to accomplish different steps related to each ARM assembly instruction set
+- Each class handles a different aspect of the ARM Assembly conversion to machine code, to include operations like user input handling and binary to hexadecimal conversions
 - Most of the rules are implemented as key-value pair objects for easy switch-based referencing
 - Command line arguments are parsed using a library